okeeffed/cheat-sheets/Machine-Learning-Intro.md

 `Labelling` can be tedious and are normally done by humans.
 Those that don't require labels is known as `Unsupervised Learning` - example being the clustering that we did before.
 Clustering will find group observations that are similar.

-__Performance of the model__
+**Performance of the model**

-- Supervised learning
-	- `Compare` real labels with `predicted` labels
+*   Supervised learning - `Compare` real labels with `predicted` labels
-- Unsupervised Learning
-	- No real labels to compare
-	- Techniques will be explained later down the track
-	- Things aren't always black and white
+*   Unsupervised Learning - No real labels to compare - Techniques will be explained later down the track - Things aren't always black and white
-- Semi-Supervised Learning
-	- Mixed of unlabeled and labeled observationed
-	- Eg clustering information and classes of labeled observations to assign a class to unlabeled observations
-	- More labeled observations for `supervised learning`
+*   Semi-Supervised Learning - Mixed of unlabeled and labeled observationed - Eg clustering information and classes of labeled observations to assign a class to unlabeled observations - More labeled observations for `supervised learning`

 <div id="superPrac"></div>